Efficient Stable Population Protocols for Parity and Beyond: The Parity Problem

 \section{The Parity Problem}

 Recall that in the {\em parity problem}, agents are tasked with computing the parity of a given sub-population size.
 In this work, we present a stable population protocol that solves the parity computation problem in polylogarithmic time.
-A common strategy for designing such protocols involves running a fast Monte Carlo algorithm that solves the problem with high probability, complemented by a slower, stable backup when needed.
-This approach has proven effective for problems such as majority computation and leader election, as discussed in the introduction.
-We adopt the same methodology in our construction.
-Notably, our protocol ensures both stabilisation and silence.

-We begin (Section~\ref{slow-parity}) by presenting a simple protocol that computes the parity of a given subpopulation \( X \) of agents, using a fixed number of states.
-It always stabilises in time \( O(n \log n) \), both in expectation and with high probability.
-To our knowledge, it represents the current state-of-the-art for stable parity computation and serves as the backup in our overall protocol design.
+We begin by presenting a fixed-state protocol that computes the parity of a given subpopulation $X$.
+This protocol serves as the fallback mechanism and stabilizes in $O(n \log n)$ time, both in expectation and whp.